brettauc/python/README.md

 * Create a nested loop by looping through every record in `menu`.

-  * For each row of the `menu` data, set the following columns of the menu data to their own variables:
+x  * For each row of the `menu` data, set the following columns of the menu data to their own variables:

     * Item
     * Price